- Spending money on others—especially close friends and family—tends to create happiness.

 - Consider setting an annual budget for spending on items that make you happy, then check in on your progress every 3 to 6 months.

-Family spending conversations can be hard to navigate.
-They present lots of opportunities for misunderstandings or resentment, in part because an expense that seems frivolous to one family member may be meaningful to another.
+Family spending conversations can be hard to navigate during these challenging times we've all been experiencing.
+Money discussions present lots of opportunities for misunderstandings or resentment, in part because an expense that seems frivolous to one family member may be meaningful to another.

 Focusing on happiness may help you take the sting out of family spending talks.